emtee40/iNPUTmice/README.md

 java -jar build/libs/up-0.1-all.jar -c config.json
 ```

+### Configuration
+`config.json` should be fairly self explanatory.
+The component section matches the component configuration of your XMPP server. `hostname` will be localhost in most cases (if XMPP server and this server run on the same machine). `jid` is the external name.

+`registration.sharedSecret` is used to encrypt tokens in the endpoint URL.
+A random secret can be generated with `openssl rand -base64 32`.

-### Protocol
+## Protocol

-The UnifiedPush specification defines an endpoint as *the URL of the [...] the Push Server where push messages are sent to for a specific end user Application, from the Push Gateway.*
+The [UnifiedPush specification](https://unifiedpush.org/developers/intro/) defines an endpoint as *the URL of the [...] the Push Server where push messages are sent to for a specific end user Application, from the Push Gateway.*

 Conversations retrieves the *endpoint* from the Push Provider by sending a registration to it.